Reni-Yeno-H/Computer-Science-Cultivation/README.md

 - [x] (Hao Ren Yuan) Continue on texture building sprites and enemy sprites.

 #### January 29th, 2022:
-- [x] Meeting with the supervisor/professor about project plans and cohesiveness.
+- [x] Meeting with the supervisor/professor Lach about project plans and cohesiveness.

 #### January 31th, 2022:
 - [x] All individuals submitted Form 1.